polarityio/redmine-issue-creator/README.md

 ### Redmine Administrator REST API Key

 A REST API Key for your Redmine administrator.
 This key is used to retrieve user, status, project, and tracker information when the integration first starts.
 The Admin API Key is not used for creating issues.

-> Please restart the integration after modifying this option.
+> The integration must be restarted after making changes to this option.

 > This option should be set to "Only admins can view and edit"